guettli/programming-guidelines/README.md

 ### Avoid nullable Foreign Keys

 Imagine you have a table "meeting" and a table "place".
 The table "meeting" has a ForeignKey to table "place".
-In the beginning it might be not clear yet where the meeting will be.
+In the beginning, it might be not clear yet where the meeting will be.
 Most developers will make the ForeignKey optional (nullable).
 WAIT: This will create a condition in your data structure.
 There is a way easier solution: Create a place